kyte-one/airlyftone-docs/docs/campaign/quests/substrate-pallets.md

 #### Check Substrate AssetHub Asset Balance

-- Many blockchain ecosystems have multiple assets, and this option lets you verify if a user holds a required amount of a specific token on Substrate AssetHub.
-This feature is ideal for projects looking to engage users who hold specific assets, ensuring they meet the criteria before progressing in a campaign.
+- This option lets you verify if a user holds a required amount of a specific token on Substrate AssetHub.

 1. Select the **Substrate AssetHub Asset Balance** option, as shown in the screenshot below.